TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 That was when I decided to start Transitions Abroad.
 Our first task was to collect information and evaluate it.
 What were the best resources (information sources) for work, study, travel, and living abroad?
 To do this I contacted the top authorities in the four fields and asked them for their selections.
 This was an ongoing task; we updated — and, with the help of our contributing editors, continue to update — the lists each year.

 The next job was to make this information available to as many people as possible who could use it.
 Before the advent of the Internet this — like the compiling and updating of the “Best of” lists — was not easy.
 But largely by word of mouth more and more people found us.
 And once we had a substantial readership, we had our major source of contributors — our own subscribers.
-Soon a large portion of each issue was devoted to “participant stories,” first-hand accounts of how individual readers succeeded in finding the work, study, travel, or living programs best suited to their needs — or, more frequently, used the magazine’s resources to create them themselves.
+Soon a large portion of each issue was devoted to “participant reports,” first-hand accounts of how individual readers succeeded in finding the work, study, travel, or living programs best suited to their needs — or, more frequently, used the magazine’s resources to create them themselves.

 To return to the traveler/tourist dichotomy: the one thing that distinguishes Transitions travelers from ordinary tourists is that they travel for a purpose other than simply diversion or escape.